Immigration Statistics Fast Facts

 The Americas

-Residents becoming naturalized citizens in 2016 had spent a median of seven years in LPR status.
-Immigrants born in Asia and Africa had the shortest wait time, six years, while those from North America and Oceania had the longest wait time,10 years.
+Residents becoming naturalized citizens in 2017 had spent a median of eight years in LPR status.
+Immigrants born in Asia and Africa had the shortest wait time, six years, while those from North America had the longest wait time,11 years.

 Undocumented Immigration Statistics: